darylcheng/cod_classifier/README.md

 ## Planned features

+- Make usable offline / as mobile app as a PWA
 - Ability to input trial IDs
 - Ability to go back a step
 - Batch output to export CSV after finished